UniversalDependencies/docs/_pcm-dep/obl-comp.md

 udver: '2'
 ---

-The `obl:comp` relation is used for arguments which are introduced by a preposition.
+The `obl:comp` relation is used for nominal arguments which are introduced by a preposition.

-We introduce this relation to distinguish these elements, which are subcategorized, from oblique elements which are not core arguments but adjuncts, and will be annotated as [obl:ad]().
+We introduce this relation to distinguish these elements, which are subcategorized, from oblique elements which are not arguments but adjuncts, and will be annotated as [obl:ad]().

 ~~~ conllu
 # visual-style 4 6 obl:comp	color:blue